 Sun Protection: Most of the trail is shaded, but we always like to bring sunglasses, sunscreen, and/or a hat when venturing outdoors.

-Other Gear: You may want to bring trekking poles, crampons, snowshoes, or other gear depending on your preferences and the trail conditions when you visit.
+Other Gear: You may want to bring trekking poles, spikes, snowshoes, or other gear depending on your preferences and the trail conditions when you visit.